Apply for a fellowship.

 Students may apply or be nominated for an SNF Paideia Fellowship in the spring semester of their first year.
-Applications for 2023 will be reviewed in two rounds and are due by noon on January 30 (first round) and February 27 (second round).
+Applications for 2024 are due February 12, 2024.

 An integrated, holistic education.